giubacc/grog/README.md

 ## Daemon and CLI

 grog daemon and CLI is a stand alone program that can be directly executed allowing to query and modify the map's state.
+An implementation of grog daemon and CLI should try to adhere to the following usage guidelines:

 ```text
 SYNOPSIS